open-telemetry/oteps/text/entities/0256-entities-data-model.md

 }
 ```

-the Collector will then add the IDCONTEXT of container and of
+the Collector will then add the IDCONTEXT of container and
 pod to this, resulting in:

 ```json5